TACC/coe-332-sp22/docs/unit08/messaging.rst

 the consume method works as follows:

   * The ``q.consume()`` method returns an iterator which can be looped over using a ``for`` loop (much like a list).
+  * Each object returned by the iterator is a message received from the task queue.
   * The ``q.consume()`` method blocks (i.e., waits indefinitely) when there are no additional messages in the queue named ``some_queue``.

 The basic syntax of the consume method is this: